clement-daubrenet/grpcfiledemo/README.md

 # grpcfiledemo

-GRPC file demo
+A minimalist client-server app: a client is sending a string, a number and a file to a server.

-A minimalist client-server app: a client is sending 2 parameters (a string and a number) and a file to a server.
+The string and the number are sent straight away.
-The file is not sent all at once but chunked and streamed from the client to the server.
+The file is not sent all at once (because of its potential size) but chunked and streamed in that format to the server that will re-write the file on the fly.

 # Steps to use the app: